Dar al-Kiswa: Decline and legacy

-In the 1920s, King Abd Al-Aziz (Ibn Saud) opened a textile factory in Mecca; in 1927, a kiswah produced directly in Saudi Arabia was used for the first time.
+In the 1920s, King Abd Al-Aziz (Ibn Saud) opened a textile factory in Mecca, the Kiswa Factory of the Holy Kaaba; in 1927, a kiswah produced directly in Saudi Arabia was used for the first time.
 For the ten-year period until 1936, the kiswah was produced in Mecca rather than Cairo.
 In 1962, due to political tensions between Egypt (then called the United Arab Republic) and Saudi Arabia, the Saudi authorities rejected a kiswah from the Dar al-Kiswa, sending it back to Egypt.
 Since the end of the relationship in 1962, the Mecca factory has been where the sacred textiles are produced, using a combination of traditional crafts and modern digital technology.
 Over the following decades, the Dar al-Kiswa concentrated on decorative panels for other mosques.
 The workforce aged and were not replaced, so staff numbers dwindled to a handful.
 The Dar al-Kiswa officially closed in 1997; the building which housed it is now a storage space for the Egyptian Ministry of Endowments and, as of 2017, has fallen into disrepair.

 The Khalili Collection of Hajj and the Arts of Pilgrimage includes some of the textiles produced by the workshop as well as materials used in their production and archival documents.
 These materials include paper stencils used as templates for the embroidery, tools, and coils of silver wire.